microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/mocking.md

 ### Dependency Injection

 If you don’t keep testability in mind from the beginning, once you start writing your tests, you might realize you have to do a time-intensive refactor to make the code unit testable.
-A common problem that leads to non-testable code is not using dependency injection.
-Use dependency injection so that a mock can easily be injected into your Subject Under Test (SUT) during a unit test.
+A common problem that can lead to non-testable code in certain languages such as C# is not using dependency injection.
+Consider using dependency injection so that a mock can easily be injected into your Subject Under Test (SUT) during a unit test.

 More information on using dependency injection can be found [here](authoring_example.md#dependency-injection).